United States Navy in Vieques, Puerto Rico: Base closure and clean-up

 For the remainder of Fiscal Year 2015 Congress appropriated $17 million for the cleanup of Vieques, and $1.4 million for the cleanup of Culebra.
 As of 2014, the Navy has spent about $220 million since 2003, to investigate and clean contaminated lands on Vieques.
 Since 2007, about half of the money budgeted for munitions removal has been awarded to 23 local companies in Puerto Rico.
-As of 2014, "the Navy spends more money each year to clean up Vieques than it is spending to clean up any other former Navy installation in the US".
+As of 2014, "the Navy spends more money each year to clean up Vieques than it is spending to clean up any other former Navy installation in the US" and clean-up efforts are to continue through 2032.

 Protests against U.S. Navy 1999

-The "Navy–Vieques protests" is the name given by the English-speaking media to a series of protests starting in 1999 on the Puerto Rican island-municipality of Vieques.
-The protesters were against the use of the island by the United States Navy and United States Marine Corps for bombing target practice.
+In 1999, protests began against the use of the Vieques for bombing practice by the United States Navy and United States Marine Corps after David Sanes, a civilian employed as a security guard by the US Navy, died from a stray bomb while observing a routine exercise.
+As a consequence of this many Vieques citizens and Puerto Rican activists from other towns (Ruben Berrios, Tito Kayak, etc.) began activism against the military presence in Vieques, which included illegally entering the live -fire areas at the military reservation.
+Other important activists calling for closure of the facility included Jesse Jackson, Robert Kennedy Jr., Al Sharpton, US Representative Luis Gutiérrez D-IL, US Representative Nydia Velázquez D-NY, Rigoberta Menchú and Edward James Olmos (the last was jailed in Puerto Rico for trespassing on federal property).

 President Clinton asked Secretary of Defense William Cohen to establish a special panel to study the situation.
 The four-member panel was chaired by Frank Rush, the then-acting Assistant Secretary of Defense for force management policy, and is consequently sometimes called the Rush panel.
 The panel laid out history and legal situation, and released its report with 11 recommendations on October 19, 1999.

 In January 2000, President Clinton and then Governor of Puerto Rico, Pedro Rosselló, together called for a referendum on Vieques.
 This was first scheduled for November 2001, and then rescheduled for January 2002.
-The referendum would let voters choose to either end the military's use of the range by May 2003.
-Alternatively, they could vote to allow military operations to continue indefinitely.
+The referendum would let voters choose to either end the military's use of the range by May 2003, or alternatively, allow military operations to continue indefinitely.

 On April 27, 2001, the Navy resumed operations and protesting resumed.
 On June 14, 2001, the George W. Bush administration ordered the end of military training operations on Vieques in May 2003.
 The Bush decision superseded previous actions of the Clinton Administration.